a-jaouen/test-wizzcad/README.md

 npm run start
 ```

+> Note: you will need to setup a pgsql server.
+For that, you can use the one defined in the docker-compose.yaml via `docker-compose up wizzcad-model-db`

 ## Integration test

 Choice has been made to only do integration tests for this project.
 Note it's not meant to cover all cases but to demonstrate testing capabilities.